 - AC/DC was founded in 1973.
 Five years later, they were on their second vocalist, seventh bassist, and eighth drummer.
-The Young Brothers (Angus and Malcolm) are the only original members left.
+However, the lineup has stabilized since, with only a few personnel changes.

 - Wings, Paul McCartney's second band, lasted for about eight years.
 During this time, they had five or six line-ups, three lead guitarists, four drummers (five if you count Paul when there were only three members), and two periods when only the core trio was present.